spiritedtechie/spiritedtechie.com/collections/_posts/2023-08-25-data-transform-with-an-llm.md

 ## Non-determinism
 The more you prompt an LLM, the more deterministic the results.
 The problem is that you never really know how deterministic it is - i.e. the probability.
-This works for many use cases where the results can be creative.
+This works for many use cases where the results can be 'creative'.

 LLM usage needs a high amount of critical thinking.
 Much of the cool stuff you see promoted works because it applies LLMs over publicly documented domains with well-known language and concepts.
 LLMs are trained on a vast corpus of this knowledge.
 And for many use cases, this is great - it will drive automation and productivity with low effort.

 A public LLM could perform less well for domain-specific things where language is more customised and contextualised.
 Is a __dog__ an animal or a brand of beer? - If a non-contextualised LLM incorrectly thinks it's an animal, imagine what kind of response it could give.
 It may do well, it may not.

-With context lengths growing, the contextualisation can be done at runtime (via the prompt) to a limit.
+With growing context lengths limits, the contextualisation can be done at runtime (via the prompt) - this works only so far.
 For large domains, with lots of domain-specific data, we are better off fine-tuning LLMs before deployment.

 ## Conclusion
 For now, though, I'll be sticking to having transforms in deterministic code.
 However, a friendly LLM can certainly help me write that code.
 I fully expect my current understanding will get blown away as LLMs evolve.

 It would be super cool to explore fine-tuning an LLM to domain-specific data and see what powerful features could result.
-I could also extend the transformation problem and use a more powerful LLM like gpt-4 to see how it performs.
+I could also extend the transformation complexity and use a more powerful LLM like gpt-4 to see how it performs.

-In my next project, I will create a small app that can upload some data and use an LLM to identify patterns of data quality problems in the data.
-Such a tool could be useful as part of a data platform to flag potential data problems for upstream action.
+In my next project, I will create a small API to identify data quality problems from uploaded data.
+Such a tool could be a useful addition to a no-code data platform.